Etherlords: Story

 The world is governed by a force known as ether and it is wielded by the representatives of chaos, kinetics, synthesis, and vitality.
 The leaders of the four factions vie for supremacy, with the ultimate goal of transcending into the fabled White Lord, the master of all ether.

-In Etherlords I, the player may select between two campaigns: Kinet/Vital or Chaot/Synthet.
-Some of the maps are shared between the two campaigns, and the player simply assumes the role of whichever faction they selected.
+In Etherlords I, the players may select between two campaigns: Kinet/Vital or Chaot/Synthet.
+Some of the maps are shared between the two campaigns, and the players simply assume the role of whichever faction they selected.
 The final mission is one such mission.
-It also requires that you break with your allies and choose a single faction, and therefore a single avatar, to face the White Lord.
+It also requires that players break with their allies and choose a single faction, and therefore a single avatar, to face the White Lord.
 The White Lord himself, being a master of all ether, uses spells from multiple schools.
 Notably he uses a deck that is heavy on Synthet spells, augmented by top picks from the other schools.
 Upon defeating the White Lord, the victor ascends and becomes the new White Lord.

 In Etherlords II, Diamanda mysteriously returns from the mists of legend.
 She was mentioned in passing at the end of the Kinet/Vital campaign in Etherlords I. A Kinet hero who was captured by the Synthets for experimentation, she appears now as a hybrid Kinet/Synthet spreading the Pale Plague, a sinister disease which drains beings of their energy.
-You begin the game as either the Vitals or Chaots, and in a twist, each of these factions' campaigns leads to the campaigns of their enemies—so the campaigns are effectively a choice between Vitals/Synthets or Chaots/Kinets.
-After completing the main campaigns, you then play as Diamanda.
-Here you discover that the force behind the Pale Plague is actually the reigning White Lord, who wishes to remain in power for eternity and can only do so by inflicting the world with the Pale Plague.
+The players begin the game as either the Vitals or Chaots, and in a twist, each of these factions' campaigns leads to the campaigns of their enemies; the campaigns are effectively a choice between Vitals/Synthets or Chaots/Kinets.
+After completing the main campaigns, the players then play as Diamanda.
+It is revealed that the force behind the Pale Plague is actually the reigning White Lord, who wishes to remain in power for eternity and can only do so by inflicting the world with the Pale Plague.
 Diamanda was resurrected as a mindless slave for this purpose, but she eventually recovers her sense of self and makes the ultimate sacrifice to stop the White Lord's plans.